theprimarybrain/theprimarybrain.github.io/_posts/2017-12-04-Let's-Build-A-Snowman.md

 ![Snowman Book]({{ site.github.url }}/assets/img/snowman-stem-snowball.jpg)

 After these great conversations, we are ready to begin our STEM challenge.
-I stress the importance of teamwork as I introduct the challenge.
+I stress the importance of teamwork as I introduce the challenge.
 The challenge is to build the tallest snowman in the classroom using nothing but paper and glue.
 I give each group of 4-5 students a stack of blank paper and a glue stick.
-I tell my students that they could fold and stack the paper together any way they chose, but they cannot add any other materials for stability.
+I tell my students that they can fold and stack the paper together any way they chose, but they cannot add any other materials for stability.

 ![Snowman Book]({{ site.github.url }}/assets/img/stem-snowman-collage.jpg)